 - Child pornography – This offense means intentionally possessing or viewing material depicting minors under 18 years of age engaging in sexual acts or simulations of such acts.
 A first offense is a third-degree felony, which carries a prison term of up to seven years and a maximum fine of $15,000.
 Any subsequent offense is a second-degree felony.

 Not only do the penalties for a sex crime conviction include fines, incarceration, community service, court-ordered counseling, but also mandatory sex offender registration.
+The sex offender registry is online database that has your name, age, distinguishing characteristics and details about the crime that you were convicted of.
+This can make it increasingly difficult to find places to work and live.
 Give yourself the best possible chance of avoiding these consequences by enlisting the services of an elite sex crime defense attorney.

 Ready to Defend You Against Serious Allegations Today